Kong/kongponents/docs/components/table.md

 ### cellAttrs

 Function for adding custom attributes to each table cell.
 The function should return an object with `key: value` pairs for each attribute.

+## Pagination

+KTable uses KPagination component under the hood and exposes a few props as a way to modify how pagination looks and behaves in tables.
+See [KPagination](/components/pagination.html#props) docs for more details and examples:

+* `paginationTotalItems`
+* `paginationNeighbors`
+* `paginationPageSizes`
+* `paginationOffset`
+* `disablePaginationPageJump`

+### disablePagination

+Set this to `true` to hide pagination when using a fetcher.

+### hidePaginationWhenOptional

+Set this to `true` to hide pagination when the table record count is less than or equal to the `pageSize`.

 ## States